hs950559/coryrylan.com/_posts/2015-12-30-angular-2-form-builder-and-validation-management.md

 <img src="/assets/images/posts/2015-12-30-angular-2-form-builder-and-validation-management/simple-form-1.png" alt="A simple user form." class="full-width col-5--max" />

-We will start with looking at our `main.ts` file.
+We will start with looking at our `app.module.ts` file.

 <pre class="language-typescript">
 <code>
 {% raw %}
+import { NgModule } from '@angular/core';
-import { bootstrap }    from '@angular/platform-browser-dynamic';
+import { BrowserModule } from '@angular/platform-browser';
-import { disableDeprecatedForms, provideForms } from '@angular/forms';
+import { FormsModule, ReactiveFormsModule } from '@angular/forms';
+import { RouterModule } from '@angular/router';

 import { AppComponent } from './app.component';
+import { ControlMessagesComponent } from './control-messages.component';
+import { ValidationService } from './validation.service';

+@NgModule({
+  imports: [
+    BrowserModule,
+    ReactiveFormsModule
+  ],
+  declarations: [
+    ControlMessagesComponent,
+    AppComponent
+  ],
+  providers: [ ValidationService ],
-bootstrap(AppComponent, [
+  bootstrap: [ AppComponent ]
-  disableDeprecatedForms(),
-  provideForms(),
-]);
+})
+export class AppModule {
+}
 {% endraw %}
 </code>
 </pre>

-Here is our root main component.
-We are importing two provider functions to configure our app to use the latest version of Angular 2 forms and disable the deprecated versions.
-At the time of this writing `@angular/forms` is at `0.1.1`.
+In our `AppModule` we are registering our components and services for our application.
+Once registered we can bootstrap our `AppModule` for our application.
+For us to use the form features in this post we will use the `ReactiveFormsModule`.
+To read more about `@NgModule` check out the [documentation](https://angular.io/docs/ts/latest/guide/ngmodule.html).
-Now lets look at our top level app component.
+Now lets take a look at our `AppComponent`.

 <pre class="language-typescript">
 <code>
 {% raw %}
 import { Component } from '@angular/core';
-import { REACTIVE_FORM_DIRECTIVES, FormBuilder, Validators } from '@angular/forms';
+import { FormBuilder, Validators } from '@angular/forms';
 import { ValidationService } from 'app/validation.service';

 @Component({
   selector: 'demo-app',
-  templateUrl: 'app/app.component.html',
+  templateUrl: 'app/app.component.html'
-  directives: [REACTIVE_FORM_DIRECTIVES]
 })
 export class AppComponent {
   userForm: any;